MaireadKelly/Kelly-Cooks/myreadme.md

 #### Epic: Recipe CRUD

 - As a Site User I can create recipes so that I can share them on the site.
-- As a Site User I can publish and unpublish my recipes so that I can choose whether to share the recipe or not.
 - As a Site User I can update/edit my recipes so that I can revise the recipe.
 - As a Site User I can delete my created recipe so that I can remove the recipe from the site.
 - As a Site Admin I can unpublish recipes so that manage content on the site.